Beyond statistical significance: Quantifying uncertainty and statistical variability in multilingual and multitask NLP evaluation: Task 3: NER

 \subsection{Resampling for model comparison}

-To approximate quantities other than variance components, we resample the $R=SB=1000$ replications within each language.
-Unlike our QA and MT experiments, we do this entirely nonparametrically.
+As with QA and NMT, we also estimate quantities other than variance components.
+To estimate uncertainties for model rankings and pairwise differences between models, we resample the $R=SB=1000$ replications within each language.
+Unlike our QA and MT experiments, we do this entirely nonparametrically by sampling a seed and replication index at random.
 We also show how the between-language score variability ($\nu$) can be incorporated into the analysis by also resampling what languages are considered when estimating overall performance.
-Our analysis based on effect sizes in Table~\ref{tab:pairwise-diffs-effect-size} shows that underestimating variation may lead to an inflated sense of statistical significant differences between models results than when using randomization.